piyush-kurur/algorithms/assignments/flow.markdown

 2 1 1
 ```

-There are 4 vertices numbered 0,1,2,3 of which 0 is the sourced and 3 is
+There are 4 vertices numbered 0,1,2,3 of which 0 is the source and 3
-the sink (this is what the first two lines describe.
-The rest of the lines
+is the sink (this is what the first two lines describe).
+The rest of
-give the capacity in each direction.
+the lines give the capacity in each direction.

 **Important**: If an edge is omitted, it just means the capacity in
   that direction is 0.
 In the above graph for example, the capacity in